-Dr. Rezai has been the principal investigator (PI) and co-investigator on eight NIH grants and is the PI of the $160M Neurotechnology Innovations Translator (NIT) Center.
-Dr. Rezai has trained over 50 clinical fellows, has delivered more than 500 lectures, and chaired numerous symposia and meetings.
-Dr. Rezai presented his work to the President of the United States as well as to members of the U.S. Senate and House of Representatives on Capitol Hill.
-Dr. Rezai is the past president of the Congress of Neurological Surgeons (CNS), the largest neurosurgical society in the world, as well as the past president of the North American Neuromodulation Society (NANS), and the American Society of Stereotactic and Functional Neurosurgery (ASSFN).
+Dr. Rezai was named one of the best doctors in America in Castle Connolly’s Guide to America’s Top Doctors for 20 consecutive years from 2001-2021.
+Dr. Rezai has over 200 scientific publications with an H-index of 85 (Google Scholar) including publications in Nature, Lancet Neurology, JAMA Neurology, and PNAS.
+He has served on the editorial board of multiple scientific journals, edited a book on surgery for psychiatric disorders and the two-volume textbook, Neuromodulation.
+Dr. Rezai has been the Principal Investigator (PI) and Co-investigator on seven NIH grants.
+He has trained over 50 neurosurgical fellows and delivered more than 500 lectures.
+Dr. Rezai has presented his work to the President of the United States as well as to members of the US Senate and House of Representatives on Capitol Hill and four Governors.
+Dr. Rezai is the past president of the Congress of Neurological Surgeons (CNS), the largest neurosurgical society in the world, as well as the past president of the North American Neuromodulation Society (NANS) and the American Society of Stereotactic and Functional Neurosurgery (ASSFN).

-Dr. Rezai’s work has been in publications such as The Wall Street Journal, New York Times, US News, and World Report, USA Today, MIT’s Technology Review, Newsweek, Time, The Washington Post, The Boston Globe, Reader’s Digest, The Los Angeles Times, Chicago Tribune, The Globe, and Mail.
-He has appeared on numerous local and national radio and television broadcasts including CBS’ 60 Minutes, The Charlie Rose Show, Prime Time, The Diane Rehm Show, CNN, NPR, PBS, the BBC, HBO, MSNBC, ABC, NBC and CBS Nightly News and The Discovery Channel.
+Dr. Rezai’s work has been in the Wall Street Journal, New York Times, US News and World Report, USA Today, MIT’s Technology Review magazine, Newsweek, Time, The Washington Post, The Boston Globe, Reader’s Digest, The Los Angeles Times, Chicago Tribune, The Globe and Mail.
+He has appeared on numerous local and national radio and television broadcasts including CBS’ 60 Minutes, The Charlie Rose Show, Good Morning America, The Diane Rehm Show, CNN, NPR, PBS, BBC, HBO, MSNBC, ABC, NBC, CBS Nightly News and The Discovery Channel.

 - Morgantown, WV